 Given the evaluation system Ann Arbor uses, the good/fair/poor condition of each culvert cannot be calculated.
 Overall, the system of the culverts is monitored and is maintained in reasonably good condition.

-More detail about these culvert assets can be found in Ann Arbor's Roadsoft database or by contacting the City of Ann Arbor.
+More detail about these culvert assets can be found in Ann Arbor's Roadsoft database and computerized maintenance management software (Cityworks) or by contacting the City of Ann Arbor.